zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Patricia says, “How did he know what I was thinking if he  couldn’t really read my mind?”
 Patricia thinks that this mind reader – this mag ician was actually reading her mind, actually knew which she was thinking.
 Sergio says,  “I’m sure any supernatural powers these magicians and entertainers clai m to have have been debunked by somebody.”
 “Supernatural” is something that  is beyond the natural, beyond the normal, above what normal human beings can d o.
 “Supernatural power” would be the ability to do something that woul d otherwise be impossible.
 Sergio says, “I’m sure any supernatural powers these magicia ns and entertainers claim to have (say they have) have been debunked by somebody.”
 “To debunk” (debunk) means to prove that something is not true, to prove that something did not happen the way you thought it happened.
 Sergio i s saying that these supernatural powers that these magicians say they have are  not really supernatural powers, that someone has shown how they do t heir tricks.
 Sergio says, “Maybe he used the power of suggestion.”
 “The powe r of suggestion” is when you give someone an idea – a thought, and make th em think that it was their idea to begin with so they believe it.

 Patricia says, “And maybe you’re just jaded.”
-“To be jad ed” (jaded) means that you have experienced something too much so that you’re n o longer interested in
+“To be jad ed” (jaded) means that you have experienced something too much so that you’re no longer interested in

  it, or you no longer become excited by it.
 It’s definit ely a negative expression, a negative way of describing someone to say that they’re jade d.